 Building behaviors for scanning

 Students need to know what happens when they scan content on an interactive word wall.
 Make sure they have time to practice scanning QR codes or augmented reality triggers.
 They should also know when it’s okay to get up and scan an interactive word wall.
-The best part of this process is that you are encouraging students to think beyond the page and stay curious about the content you’re teaching.
+The best part of this process is that you are encouraging students to think beyond the page.
+This way they can stay curious about the content you’re teaching.

 Get your students involved!

 The task of finding and/or creating online content for an interactive word wall might feel daunting.
 You can have students create word wall content by asking them to curate and create material.
-Students can take on the challenge of making a tutorial to explain a math vocabulary word or find a video that demonstrates a science concept.
+Students can take on the challenge of making a tutorial to explain a math vocabulary word.
+Or they could find a video that demonstrates a science concept.